DelphineLeconte/Repo/Ex3.md

 ![](Ex3_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-Group2 largely skewed to Male.
+Group2 largely skewed to Male with close to 60% of examiners.
+Race distribution shows over-representation of White (close to 75%), followed by Asian (close to 25%), then Black and Hispanic largely behind.
+Tenure is on average 5,688 days but range is 251-6,391.
+The classes with most examiners are rather below 5,000 days.
 Same race distribution as Group 1, White predominant followed by Asian, then Black and Hispanic.

+Comparison of the 2 groups: Gender distribution is eually distirbuted for group 1 but skewed to male for Group2.
+Race distribution is similar for the 2 groups.
+Tenure ranges are both very large but group 1 has higher average tenure than group 2.

+## 3- Create advice networks and calculate centrality scores

-## Create and display advice network
+### Create advice network

-Group1 and Group2 list nodes while the connections are provided in the edges_sample.csv.
-The individuals seeking advice are ego_examiner_id while those providing advice are alter_examiner_id.
-We use nodes and edges to create network.
+Applications list nodes while the connections are provided in the edges_sample.csv.We use nodes and edges to create network.

 First we make our nodes dataframe with our two working groups